phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 We are going to use Docker to download the ICP-ce (community edition) package from the **dockerHub** web site:

-`docker pull ibmcom/icp-inception:2.1.0.2 `
+`docker pull ibmcom/icp-inception:2.1.0.3`

 IBM has packaged all the main components necessary for the installation in one package (note that you can change the version to a more recent one if needed).
-The pull sub-command is going to download the image on the local file system (the image  can be run to install ICP).
+The pull sub-command is going to download the image on the local file system (the image will be run to install ICP).

 ![Download ICP-ce from Docker HUB](./images/DownloadICP.png)